litchipi/CantReadTh1s/README.md

 - Password Key Derivation with Argon2, with flexible settings (defaults are t=128, m=32, p=8)

 ### Python usage
-The "CantReadThis" class permits any other script to very simply load the tool into an existing project:
+The "CantReadThis" class permits any other script to very simply load the tool into an existing project.
+A very simple example can be seen within the test_script.py file inside this repository.
 ```
 import random, string
 from cantreadth1s import CantReadThis